samehelgazar95/Another-Web-Design---HTML-CSS-JS/README.md

-# RWD---HTML-CSS-JS
+# Another Web Design---HTML-CSS-JS
-a responsive web design and focused on using DOM and Local Storage
+Focused on using DOM and Local Storage